kism/flask-controller/README.md

 `flask --app flaskcontroller run --port 5000`

-`waitress-serve --listen "127.0.0.1:5000" --call flaskcontroller:create_app` will show you arguements that you can use.
+`waitress-serve --listen "127.0.0.1:5000" --call flaskcontroller:create_app` will show you arguments that you can use.

 ## 🪟 Windows